Salary vs. Hourly Earnings: What Are the Differences?

-In this article, we will discuss the differences between hourly and salary pay as well as which method is best for you.
+In this article, we discuss the differences between hourly and salary pay, including the benefits and disadvantages of each.

 What is an hourly rate?